MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-image-analyzer.md

 # The Image Analyzer Extension

-The Image Analyzer extension uses powerful image analytics provided by the Computer Vision API for Microsoft Cognitive Services to detect attributes in the images that you import for items and contact persons, so you can easily review and assign them.
+The Image Analyzer extension uses powerful image analytics provided by the Computer Vision API for Azure Cognitive Services to detect attributes in the images that you import for items and contact persons, so you can easily review and assign them.
 For items, attributes could be whether the item is a table or a car, and whether it is red or blue.
 For contact persons, attributes can be gender or age.

 Image Analyzer suggests attributes based on tags that the Computer Vision API finds, and a confidence level.
 By default, it suggests attributes only if it is at least 80% sure that the attribute is correct.
 You can set another confidence level, if needed.
 To learn more about how the tags and confidence level are determined, see [Computer Vision API](https://go.microsoft.com/fwlink/?linkid=851476).